August 29, 2022

 Why Selling Your Dental Practice Isn’t Always the Answer

 You’ve worked hard the past year or two to get your dental practice off the ground.
 You’ve seen production ramp up but your quality of life decrease.
-Professional Transition Strategies Founder and President Kyle Francis recently sat down with “Dental Momentum” podcast host Jared Duckett to talk about how selling your dental practice doesn’t have to be the answer when you feel like you’ve gotten in over your head.
+Professional Transition Strategies (PTS) Founder and President Kyle Francis recently sat down with “Dental Momentum” podcast host Jared Duckett to talk about how selling your dental practice doesn’t have to be the answer when you feel like you’ve gotten in over your head.
 Here are some key takeaways from their conversation.

 Start with a valuation